Your guide to build Basement Apartment (Secondary Suite) in Durham

 Table of contents

-How to know if your home is ready for an ADU?
+How to know if your basement is ready for legal ADU?

 Frequently asked questions about ADUs